ericz99/express-graphql-example/README.md

 # Express-Graphql-Example

-Real world example of how to build an maintainable server & api design.
+Real world example of how to build a maintainable server & api design.
 This example will consist of good design pattern to follow, flow of how the application structure should be used, and most importantly how to implement these features in this example repo.
 Please read comments of the code to understand why I use it and etc.

 ## Motivation